inventory management

 Important definitions

-Here are a few important concepts you’re going to need to know as you use Craftybase:
+Here are a few core concepts you’ll need to know as you use Craftybase:

 • Materials - items used to create your products